 The Receiver can automatically store data in a track file.
 The data is written at predefined time intervals (which can be set from 1 to 60 s).
 The time interval can be set in Menu > GPS > GPS Settings > Autotracking.
-You can start and stop the automatic writing of the track file by pressing automatic writing is stopped, the display shows the ricon.
+You can start and stop the automatic writing of the track file by pressing ().
+If the automatic writing is stopped, the display shows the $\overline{\Lambda}$ icon.
 This mode also permits writing of the dedicated tags.
-You can do this by pressing and holding for 2 seconds (until a long beep sounds off).
+You can do this by pressing and holding (V) f

+2 seconds (until a long beep sounds off).
 When browsing the stored data in the LKZ Terminal software, the corresponding point will be marked with ! in the Attachment field.

-GPS settings
+GPS settings 0

-Save track as ...
+Save track as

 Autotracking off

-Distance ...
+Distance

 Time zone 1

 Back